 I graduated from Guilford College in Greensboro, N.C., in 1978 with a degree in English and Religious Studies, then headed north to attend Northeastern University School of Law in Boston.
 I loved Boston and practiced there for seven years before returning home to North Carolina in 1991 with my husband and two children.
 That year, I was privileged to clerk at the North Carolina Supreme Court with Justice Harry Martin.

 In 1994, I launched my own firm, focusing primarily on family law through mediation and collaborative law, as well as handling wills and estate planning matters.
-I’ve been certified to mediate in Superior Court cases since 1992 and as a Family Financial Mediator since 2000.
+I was certified as a Family Financial and Superior Court mediator from 1992 until 2023, and I still practice as a mediator.
 I’ve also been trained in Collaborative Law since 2009.
 Outside my office, I love spending time at my Ashe County cabin on land that has been in my family for 200 years.
 I also enjoy tending to my perennial garden, cooking, reading, and writing poetry.
 My daughter works for an online mental health care service.
 My son is a carpenter and window restoration guy and my daughter-in-law is a marriage and family therapist, and they recently gave birth to my fantastic new grandson!